-A co-occurrence analysis of members of the bacterial community (Figure 7) in the 18 water samples from Trial 3 was performed to illustrate: a) how abundance of each Order changed relative to others (edge lengths), which Orders were most abundant in the system (node size); and c) how probiotic treatment affected their relative abundances (node color and shape).
+A co-occurrence analysis of members of the bacterial community (Figure 7) in the 18 water samples from Trial 3 was performed to illustrate: a) how abundance of each Order changed relative to others (edge length); b) which Orders were most abundant in the system (node size); and c) how probiotic treatment affected their relative abundances (node color and shape).
 The most abundant taxa (Rhodobacterales, Micrococcales, Sphingobacteriales, Flavobacteriales, Deferribacterales, and Oceanospirillales) changed in similar fashion, but had different occurrence ratios between control and treatment samples.
 Orders that were significantly more abundant in the control samples than in treatment samples include Oceanospirillales, Caulobacterales, Lentispherales, Acidithiobacillales, Chrococcales, and Bacillales.
 These nodes scattered throughout the network and did not share direct edges, but are within 3-5 edges of each other.

 Bacillales, the Order to which the probiotic used in these experiments belongs and was most abundant in the treated samples, was shown to be most directly associated in the network with four other Orders that change in abundance between control and treatment samples: Chromatiales, Xanthomonadales, Cytophagia Order II, and Vibrionales.
 This direct connection between Bacillales and Vibrionales indicates that these Orders of bacteria may have been directly associated.
 Oceanospirillales is located in the network 5 edges away from Bacillales, sharing an edge with the treatment-abundant Flavobacteriales, a common environmental bacteria taxa (Bernardet et al., 2015).
 This network indicates that the probiotic did not directly alter the overall bacterial community in the rearing water in an oyster hatchery, but acted through associated bacteria.